kodecocodes/i9t/custom-segues/custom-segues.markdown

 > **Note**: Relationships between child view controllers embedded in a container view are also shown as arrows on the storyboard, but these types of segues can't be customized.

-Segues have always been *either* modal/popover *or* custom.
+Segues have always been *either* modal and popover *or* custom.
 But in iOS 9, you can use the underlying segue type with your custom segue instead of having to define the segue from scratch:

 ![bordered width=25%](images/NewSegueInspector.png)